 Attempting to perform any function on a new and/or unformatted cartridge may cause the following message to display:

 Media not initialized!

 The cartridge must be formatted from the Removable Utilities menu before it can be used.
-Remember, you must format both sides of a cartridge.

 The following options are available from the Main menu of the OptiPac: